EricZinda/Perplexity/docs/pxint/pxint0105ErrorsChoosingWhichFailure.md

     return execution_context
 ~~~

 Now we can modify our main entry point, `respond_to_mrs` to start using this.
-It will retrieve the error string if there were no solutions and use the error string for each sentence type in the failure case:
+It will retrieve the error string if there were no solutions and use it for each sentence type in the failure case.
+Here we can see the changes for the 'prop' sentence type:

 ~~~
     ...